General Information

 Back To Top

-The collective claim is brought on an opt-out basis for individuals domiciled in the UK.
+The collective claim will be brought on an 'opt-out' basis for individuals domiciled in the UK.

-If you are domiciled in the UK and fall within the definition of the ‘class’, you will automatically be included in Christine Riefa Class Representative Limited’s proposed collective claim and will be bound by any judgment or settlement, unless you choose to opt-out of the proceedings.
+If you are domiciled in the UK and fall within the definition of the ‘class’, you will automatically be included in JLP A&A Class Representative Limited’s proposed collective claim and will be bound by any judgment or settlement, unless you choose to 'opt-out' of the proceedings.

 Please register your interest by clicking the ‘Stay up to date’ button on this website to ensure that you are notified of all developments in the claim.